 If a protective order is in place, the petitioner may attempt to have it vacated; however, it is important to speak to an attorney about the best way to do this.

-A person who has had a restraining order issued against him or her may have a number of options for getting the protective order dismissed.
-The first opportunity comes at the hearing for the final order of protection, during which a defendant and his or her lawyer present evidence that he or she is not a threat and that a restraining order is unnecessary for the protection of the plaintiff.
+A person who has had a restraining order issued against him or her may have a number of options for getting it dismissed.
+The first opportunity comes at the hearing for the final order of protection, during which a defendant and his or her lawyer present evidence that he or she is not a threat and that it is unnecessary for the protection of the plaintiff.

 If a protective order has been issued, it is possible to have the record of the VPO expunged after the expiration of the order.
 Learn more here.